 Here is a basic outline of what to expect:

-- Before the Interview: At the scheduled time, we will have a quick pre-chat before recording.
-Please let us know if there are any topics you would like to focus on or avoid, or any stories you would like us to prompt (“So, tell us about the time that you…”).
+- Before the Interview: After we’ve scheduled, we will discuss topics for the interview and decide what would be best to cover in the episode.
+At the scheduled time, we will have a quick pre-chat before recording.
+Please let us know if there are any additional topics you would like to focus on or avoid, or any stories you would like us to prompt (“So, tell us about the time that you…”).

 - Main Body: For the rest of the interview, we will move between topics or ask questions that will lead to more discussion.
-These are some of the questions at the top of this page.
-Don’t feel obligated to touch on all of them.
-Often, we will spend most of the episode diving deep into just one, two, or three points.
-The conversations will naturally flow between topics, so don’t be afraid to go on tangents or bring up new points.
+Often, we will spend most of the episode diving deep into just one or two big topics, decided beforehand.

 - Close: Interviews usually end with “this has been great, do you have time for two more quick questions?”
 And then we will ask the Hidden Gem and Billboard questions before a final thank you.